The Scary Situation – Day 11 G2KM Blog Challenge

 The electricity and phone services were out for days.
 Our drinking water contaminated by the flooding.
 We couldn’t drink the tap water unless we sterilized it first by boiling it for 15-minutes.
 My daddy had to get water from the Red Cross for a few days until the power restored.
 Locals recieved typhoid shots as a precautionary measure.
 I got one.

 A few days later, I began really feverish, congestion, and coughing.
 This had to be the result of the moldy conditions, as this is one of my extremely sensitive allergies.
 I think the typhoid vaccine accelerated my symptoms.
 My husband asked if I could spend a few days with my best girlfriend and her family on top of the mountain.
 The Davis’ were always so kind to me, often times treating me like one of their own.
-As Robin and I drove to my friend’s house.
+As we drove to my friend’s house.
 The destruction I saw was mind-blowing.
-Mobile homes stacked together and lodged against creek bed like cards, roadways and bridges washed out, homes pulled off their foundations, trees downed, and more.
+Mobile homes stacked together and lodged against the creek bed like cards, roadways and bridges washed out, homes pulled off their foundations, trees downed, and more.
 (Note of interest: The damage depicted in this photo gallery are similar to what I saw in 1976.
 Pictures cannot capture the true essence of this event.)

 The governor declared a ‘State of Emergency’ in many of the southern counties.
 Schools closed for weeks or longer after the disaster.
 The high school had to stay shut down for a month because it took on flood water of several feet.
 Every time after that, when it rained I shuttered with fear.
 I didn’t know if we’d be forced from our home again or worse.
 Thankfully, the years that followed I did not have to witness another occurrence such as this.
 Old memories don’t die and even today I have flashbacks of my earlier terror when it rains hard.
 All I can do is silently pray for my fears to lessen and for us to be spared any harm.
 Talking to the Man upstairs sure does help and the scary situation without fail diminishes.